UNE Compliance Register

 (b) quickly finding, containing and eradicating any new entries; and

-• Building and Construction Industry Security of Payment Act 1999 (NSW) - Level 3The object of the Building and Construction Industry Security of Payment Act 1999 is to ensure that any person who undertakes to carry out construction work (or who undertakes to supply related goods and services) under a construction contract is entitled to receive, and is able to recover, progress payments in relation to the carrying out of that work and the supplying of those goods and services.
+(c) effectively minimising the impacts of those pests, diseases, weeds and contaminants that cannot be eradicated through robust management arrangements. - Building and Construction Industry Security of Payment Act 1999 (NSW) - Level 3The object of the Building and Construction Industry Security of Payment Act 1999 is to ensure that any person who undertakes to carry out construction work (or who undertakes to supply related goods and services) under a construction contract is entitled to receive, and is able to recover, progress payments in relation to the carrying out of that work and the supplying of those goods and services.